-- When work-related accidents occur, the victim’s employer might try to claim that he or she was doing their job improperly.
+- When work-related accidents occur, the victim's employer might try to claim that the deceased was doing their job improperly.

 - When an accident occurs on another's property, the defense might claim that the victim should have seen the hazard or was in a prohibited area.